I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Shrimp tacos, fresh oysters

-Red Marisquera hot sauce is the second of El Yucateco's new 2023 sauces meant for seafood.
-Unlike the Black version that came in second in this ranking, this Red Marisquera is lacking that umami factor, but it's fantastic regardless.
-It's got a great balance of salt, acid, and heat, and reminds me most of Valentina hot sauce.
-It's one of the mildest hot sauces on this list, and it'd be great for dipping chips.
+This new sauce is also meant for seafood.
+Unlike the Black version, this Red Marisquera is lacking that umami factor, but it's fantastic regardless.
+The salt, acid, and heat flavors are all well balanced and reminds me of Valentina.
 I love that both the Marisquera hot sauces have flip-top lids for more pouring control.

 El Yucateco Chipotle hot sauce